-Additional requirements for fishing vessel of 24 metres in length and over
+Additional requirements for fishing vessels of 24 metres in length and over

-- The medical equipment and medical supplies on board must be determined by the competent authority and must be properly maintained and inspected. - Fishing vessels must carry a medical guide approved by the competent authority or the latest edition of the International Medical Guide for Ships. - Fishing vessels must have access to a system of medical advice for vessels at sea via radio or satellite communication, including specialist advice, which should be available at all times. - Fishing vessels must carry on board a list of radio or satellite stations through which medical advice can be obtained.
+- The medical equipment and medical supplies on board must be determined by the competent authority and must be properly maintained and inspected. - Fishing vessels must carry a medical guide approved by the competent authority or the latest edition of the International Medical Guide for Ships. - Fishing vessels must have access to a system of medical advice for vessels at sea via radio or satellite communication, including specialist advice, which should be available at all times.